JonZudell/clojure-todo-http/README.md

 Encrypt your credentials with gpg `gpg --default-recipient-self -e ~/.lein/credentials.clj > ~/.lein/credentials.clj.gpg`

 ### TODO:
-Add gpg key to github secrets and adjust workfloy for lein to use it.
+Add gpg key to github secrets and adjust workflow for lein to use it.

 ## Running

 To start a web server for the application, run:

     lein ring server

+## Testing

+To rerun tests on every file change

+    lein test-refresh

 ## License